Fort Worth Disorderly Conduct Lawyer

 In most situations, disorderly conduct is considered a class C misdemeanor, which is a "fine only" offense.
 The crime can be increased to a class B misdemeanor if a firearm is involved, and the penalties can include probation, community service, mandatory counseling, and even jail time.
 If you have been charged with disorderly conduct, then contact a skilled attorney as your rights may have been violated and an attorney can expose those violations if they did indeed occur.

 Disorderly Conduct Charges

 Of the many criminal charges one can be brought up against, disorderly conduct charges lend themselves the most to being successfully defended in court.
 As an American, you have the inalienable rights to free speech, assembly, and expression, and these rights are often violated in a disorderly conduct arrest.
 For example, directing offensive language at a person, even a police officer, is protected by our freedom of speech laws, but individuals are often arrested for disorderly conduct when engaging in such an act.
-If you have been charged with disorderly conduct, then your rights deserve to be protected, and the legal team of The Alband Law Firm can ensure that happens when representing you in your case.
+If you have been charged with disorderly conduct, then your rights deserve to be protected, and the legal team of Alband, Lane & Balderama can ensure that happens when representing you in your case.

 Call our Fort Worth disorderly conduct defense attorney today at (817) 997-4366 to receive aggressive defense against your charges to increase your chances of a favorable case outcome.

 Thanks to Mr. Alband, a two-count indicted felony case was dismissed completely.- Ann

 I just wanted to say thank you!- C.F.